-The architecture we propose is based on an IO-Link STEVAL-IDP004V1 master board and up to four IO-Link STEVAL-BFA001V1B smart sensor nodes, which export the following condition monitoring data over a serial protocol:
+The architecture we propose is based on an STEVAL-IDP004V1 master board and up to four STEVAL-BFA001V1B smart sensor nodes, which export the following condition monitoring data over a serial protocol:

 The DSH-PREDMNT dashboard completes the journey with a web-based tool to manage device provisioning, configuration, data injection and analysis, and simple thresholds for anomaly detection from a centralized Cloud service.

-- Vibration monitoring data in the form of vibration speed (RMS), peak acceleration, and FFTs by STM32 core on vibration data from ST industrial sensors.
+- Vibration monitoring data in the form of vibration speed (RMS), peak acceleration, and FFTs performed by STM32 core on data acquired from ST industrial accelerometer.

 - Temperature, humidity and pressure data from ST environmental sensors.

-- Condition monitoring example demonstrating Edge node processing of data from a 4-channel IO-Link master, in communication with a Cloud application via a secure gateway.
+- Condition monitoring example demonstrating Edge node processing in communication with a Cloud application via a secure gateway.

 - End-to-end communication framework allowing Condition Monitoring platform to develop into a Predictive Maintenance solution.

-- Further processing potential on Edge node with AWS Greengrass and Lambda functions.
+- Further processing potential on Edge node with AWS IoT Greengrass and Lambda functions.